hoonster/WeatherBoard/README.md

 # WeatherBoard
 This is an app that displays weather info.
-It gets weather info from Korea Meteorological Administration using Xmlpullparser.
+It gets weather info from Korea Meteorological Administration using Xmlpullparser or by BroadcastReceiver class from remote weather devices.